SupeRuier/awesome-active-learning/README.md

 In this repository, previous works of active learning were categorized.
 We try to summarize the current AL works in a **problem-orientated approach** and a **technique-orientated approach**.
-We also include many real-world applications of AL.
+Besides the research papers, we also include many real-world applications of AL in this repository.
 The open-source software resources and the information of relevant scholars are listed.

 *(I can't ensure this summary covers all the representative works and ideas.